Identify Any PBN | Definitive Guide with an Easy Checklist

 PBNs: Short Description, Motive and Modus Operandi

-PBN or a Private Blog Network is a network of websites designed to manipulate PageRank.
-Since backlinks pass PageRank, the network is designed in a way to pass on the link equity between controlled domains and then finally to the desired website (yours).
+PBN, or a Private Blog Network, is a network of websites designed to manipulate PageRank.
+Since backlinks pass PageRank, the network is designed to pass on the link equity between controlled domains and finally to the desired website (yours).

-This method sometimes helps SEO agencies/webmasters inflate metrics such as DA/DR quickly and show fake progress in the name of results to their clients.
-Using PBN to manipulate search engine rankings is a black hat SEO method.
+This method sometimes helps SEO agencies and webmasters inflate metrics such as DA/DR quickly and show fake progress to their clients in the name of results.
+Using PBN to manipulate search engine rankings is a black-hat SEO method.

-Since the network requires creators to create a lot of websites, they often lack quality, and the websites are similar in many aspects.
+Since the network requires creators to create many websites, they often lack quality, and the websites are similar in many aspects.
 There are some defining characteristics that you can look out for.
-This is what we are going to show you here.
-With an example.
+We are going to show you these here, with an example.

-Search engines such as Google have explicitly stated that they are now able to detect such methods and link schemes may lead to manual penalty – meaning ranking for queries along with organic traffic gone, for a few good months.
+Search engines such as Google have explicitly stated that they can now detect such methods and link schemes, which may lead to manual penalties—meaning ranking for queries and organic traffic gone for a few good months.

-Even if PBN works, and sometimes it does, the effect is only short lived.
-It takes a lot of resources and energy to recover from such penalty or lost rankings.
+Even if PBN works, and sometimes it does, the effect is only short-lived.
+It takes a lot of resources and energy to recover from such a penalty or lost rankings.

-If you have received a request to place a link on your site, you should read my post that has a checklist for auditing guest posts/link insertion email requests.
+If you have received a request to place a link on your site, you should read my post, which has a checklist for auditing guest posts/link insertion email requests.

 Picking referring domains for analysis

-The goal here is to pick some websites and run them through a checklist.
+The goal is to pick some websites and run them through a checklist.

-If you have a list of domains, you can easily cherry pick.
-For this, check out the bonus content at around the end of this page.
+If you have a list of domains, you can easily cherry-pick.
+For this, check out the bonus content around the end of this page.

 If you do not have any list and want to check if you have been linked to a PBN, then do this:

-See the backlink profile of the domain for which you want to check for PBN.
-Pick out some domains where you see that DA/DR is high, traffic is comparatively less, a smaller number of keywords are ranking in top 100 and page traffic is close to 0.
+See the domain backlink profile for which you want to check for PBN.
+Pick out some domains where you see that DA/DR is high, traffic is comparatively less, fewer keywords are ranking in the top 100, and page traffic is close to 0.
 These are usually the most common characteristics of a domain linked to a PBN or bad backlinks.

 Consider an example domain: shasanahmed.com

 Sorted using the domain traffic column (low to high).
-I generally keep the backlink history to max level since it is a common practice for PBNs to de-link when the purpose of manipulating authority has been achieved.
-By keeping the backlinking history on, it becomes easier to identify and connect the dots.
+I generally keep the backlink history to the max level since it is a common practice for PBNs to de-link when manipulating authority has been achieved.
+Keeping the backlinking history on makes it easier to identify and connect the dots.

 Consider the backlinks of our suspect domain (shasanahmed):

-In the interest of time and space, I have taken these 4 domains.
-As an exercise, you can analyze more and compare them with the below checklist.
+I have taken these four domains in the interest of time and space.
+As an exercise, you can analyze them further and compare them with the checklist below.

-Now that you have got some domains, you can run some simple tests for determining if they are a part of a bigger private blog network.
+Now that you have some domains, you can run simple tests to determine if they are part of a bigger private blog network.

 One thing to note here is that you may not want to decide anything based on a single check or a single factor.
-You need to look at multiple checks as discussed below.
-Also, a normal domain may pass these checks individually, but it should not pass all the checks if they are a part of PBN.
+You need to look at multiple checks, as discussed below.
+Also, a normal domain may pass these checks individually, but it should not pass all if they are a part of PBN.

 1. Anchor Text Density

-For spotting a PBN you need to check for anchor text density.
+To spot a PBN, you need to check for anchor text density.
 While analyzing the backlink profile of these domains, look at the anchor text on which backlinks for the subject domain (shasanahmed) have been made.

 In this particular case, you can see a lot of “home design” there.
-While SEO agencies try to get backlinks for a particular keyword they want to rank on, the same anchor text is not repeated this number of times.
-It is a common practice to get backlinks with a healthy mix of primary keywords and related queries.
+While SEO agencies try to get backlinks for a particular keyword they want to rank on, the exact anchor text is not repeated this number of times.
+Getting backlinks with a healthy mix of primary keywords and related queries is a common practice.

 What’s unnatural here is the anchor text density.
 It is quite probable that the majority of times, ‘home design’ is used because they wanted this domain to rank for this keyword/niche/category.

 The motive here seems clear.
-They want to pass on authority from this domain to another domain which may well want to rank for queries related to home design niche.
+They want to pass on authority from this domain to another domain, which may well want to rank for queries related to the home design niche.

 2. Visual Cues